Tonín Conde: Valencia CF

 Born in Puerto de Sagunto on 4 December 1909, Conde began his football career in the youth ranks of his hometown club Atlético Saguntino, where he stood out as a left winger, eventually becoming the club's star and thus catching the attention of Luis Colina, who signed him for Valencia in the summer of 1930, aged 21.
 Unlike his older brother Manuel, who suffered from a hernia, Antonio developed into a real footballer, becoming known as Conde II as a means to differentiate him from his brother.

 Despite being somewhat anarchic technically, Conde was a fast and combative player, with his attitude on the field quickly gaining him the sympathy of the Valencia fans, especially when on 23 November 1930, in the last matchday of the Valencia Regional Championship, when he scored the winning goal against Castellón that allowed them to win the title.
 He was noted for his powerful left-footed shot that often resulted in rebounds for his teammates.
 He was a man of character on and off the field, which caused him to have some differences with the board due to grievances in his contract; for instance, in 1933, the players Conde and Antonio Sánchez were declared in rebellion after asking for a salary increase of 450 and 550 pesetas, respectively.

 Over time, Conde gained experience and technical rigor as well as defensive strength and intensity in attack, with his goal-scoring ability being far superior to that of the average midfielder.
 In the 1932–33 La Liga, Valencia was only able to avoid relegation on the last matchday of the season, in which Abdón helped his team hold direct-rivals Deportivo Alavés to a 1–1 draw.
 The following season, he scored an important goal against his future club Hércules in the second leg of the quarter-finals of the 1934 Copa del Rey, thus helped his side reach the final, which ended in a 2–1 loss to Madrid FC.
-In 1934, he was mentioned as a possible choice for the Spanish national team, but the rumor never materialized in the form of a call-up.
+In 1934, he was mentioned as a possible choice for Spain, but the rumor never materialized in the form of a call-up.

 Conde remained in the first team for seven seasons (1930–37), scoring a total of 29 goals in 229 official games.